Home/2026 Health Insurance Crisis

 The American Rescue Plan Act (ARPA) of 2021 provided enhanced premium tax credits that made health insurance more affordable for millions of Americans.
 These enhancements were extended through the Inflation Reduction Act until December 31, 2025.

-For Minnesota specifically, this coincides with the largest premium increases since 2017, averaging 21.5% across all individual market insurers.
-Commerce Commissioner Grace Arnold called the increases "a real gut punch" for Minnesota families.
+For Minnesota specifically, this coincides with the largest premium increases since 2017, averaging 22% across all individual market insurers.
+MNsure enrollment for 2026 dropped to 139,251 — an 8% decline from 2025 — as thousands found coverage unaffordable.

 Key Changes in 2026